Atorvastatin Prescription Online

 Atorvastatin - Dosage and Cost

 Atorvastatin calcium is a while to off-white crystalline powder.
 Atorvastatin, when sold as pills, appears as white, elliptical, film-coated tablets of atorvastatin calcium.
 Atorvastatin is frequently available in doses of atorvastatin 10 mg, atorvastatin 20 mg, atorvastatin 40 mg and atorvastatin 80 mg.
 Atorvastatin pills are generally taken daily with or without food.
 Lipid levels should be checked two to four weeks after starting treatment and the atorvastatin dosage may need adjustment based on the results.
-Atorvastatin is an affordable medication and the cost of an atorvastatin pill is usually under $1 per pill.
+Atorvastatin is an affordable medication and the cost of an atorvastatin tablet is usually under $1 per pill.
 Atorvastatin coupons may also be available for people who cannot afford to purchase the medication.
+Atorvastatin prescription discount cards may also help with the cost of atorvastatin prescription medication.

 Atorvastatin - Absorption and Elimination